 [To Helen]: “Now all I have to teach you is one word – everything.”

-I would say it’s a film full of hopes and this is due to the final scene.
-Of course, if you haven’t seen it, I suggest you not to watch it.
+The Miracle Worker is a film full of hopes and this is mostly due to the final scene.
+So, if you haven’t seen the whole film, I suggest you not to watch this clip.
 I honestly think it’s one of the most beautiful and touching scenes in cinema’s history.
-That’s the moment when Helen will finally understand how to communicate or, more precisely, what a “word” is.
+Helen finally understands how to communicate or, more precisely, what a “word” is.
 Both Anne Bancroft and Patty Duke transmit us a bunch of emotions in this scene and proves us that hope is never in vain.

 In this film, we can also observe how Anne Bancroft acts with her eyes, her look, even if she’s wearing sunglasses.
 But she doesn’t wear them all the time.
 Some of my favourite Anne Bancroft’s acting moments are those when she observes Helen with such an intensity.
 She seems fascinated and captivated by her, by her moves, by her way to communicate.

-Finally, we all know that an actor, to be good, doesn’t only have to act, but also to react and be able to do a good team work with the other actors.
+Finally, we all know that an actor, to be good, doesn’t only have to know how to act, but also how to react and, therefore be able to do a good teamwork with the other actors.
 This is a success for Anne Bancroft.
-Of course, Anne Sullivan and Helene’s relation is first difficult, but this is how the good team work is proved to us.
+Yes, Anne Sullivan and Helene’s relationship is difficult at first, but this is how the good teamwork is proved to us.
 Anne and Patty had to find a way to act and react together to convince the public of this difficult relationship.
 Anne also finds a certain complicity with Andrew Prine as James Keller and with Inga Swenson, the one who believes in her.
 Some of the most interesting Anne Bancroft’s reacting moments are those when she’s having an argument with Victor Jory as Captain Keller.
 In all cases, the teamwork was perfectly done and Anne is a sensation on screen.

-The other actresses that were nominated this year were Bette Davis in What Ever Happened to Baby Jane, Katharine Hepburn in Long Day’s Journey into Night, Geraldine Page in Sweet Bird of Youth and Lee Remick in Days of Wine and Roses.
+The other actresses that were nominated that year were Bette Davis for What Ever Happened to Baby Jane, Katharine Hepburn for Long Day’s Journey into Night, Geraldine Page for Sweet Bird of Youth and Lee Remick for Days of Wine and Roses.
 They are all great actresses, but, in my opinion, this was NOT an Oscar snub.
-There’s something so incredible, so unique about Anne Bancroft’s performance, like I had never seen before.
+There’s something so incredible, so unique about Anne Bancroft’s performance, something I had never seen before.

 The Miracle Worker also won the Oscar for Best Supporting Actress (Patty Duke) and was nominated for Best Director (Arthur Penn), Best Adapted Screenplay (William Gibson) and Best Costumes-Black and White (Ruth Morley).
 I honestly DON’T understand why it wasn’t nominated for the Best Picture as well… The mysteries of life…

-A big thanks to our three marvellous ladies for hosting this blogathon!
+A big thank you to our three marvelous ladies for hosting this blogathon!